autodesk-platform-services/aps-tutorial-postman/DA43dsMax/instructions/task-4.md

 ## Create a Bucket

-In this tutorial, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
+In this walkthrough, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.

 1. Specify a value for the Bucket Key in the Postman Environment Variable named `ossBucketKey`: